kompottokar/pollo/README.md

-This project is the schedule for the ‘Prignitz Kleinbahnmuseum’ in GTFS format and is intended for integration into Transitous.
+This project is the schedule for the ‘Prignitzer Kleinbahnmuseum’ in GTFS format and is intended for integration into Transitous.
 Further operating days will follow.
+Currently, files are created manually.

 The schedule: https://www.pollo.de/fahrbetrieb#fahrplan